bjgjaefg23k/openkim-pipeline/docs/network.rst

 2. "results" - These are JSON encoded strings of the test-model pair results.
 Also includes extra profiling information.
 These are consumed by the website.
 3. "update" - This is the tube which the website sends pings to the worker.
 This can include a priority flag which is one of `immediate`, `very high`, `high`, `normal`, `low`, and `very low`.
 4. "errors" - These are the errors returned by a worker.
 These are consumed by the directors.
-5. "tr_ids" - The director is not able to make unique test result ids and so consumes them from a list created by the website.
-6. "vr_ids" - Also true of verification result ids.